yin02/5700networking/final——ppt/security该说的.md

 - **Security Policies**: Security policies define the rules and guidelines for managing access, protecting data, and ensuring compliance within an organization.
 They can include access control, data classification, incident response, and disaster recovery.

+### **Properties of WebSocket**
+- WebSocket is a protocol providing full-duplex communication channels over a single TCP connection.
+- It allows for real-time data exchange between the client and server without repeated HTTP requests.
+- Built into modern web browsers and used extensively in applications requiring low-latency communication.

 ---

 ### **Advantages (优点)**